meyresilva/AfricanWomenLit/README.md

  theoretical texts, especially on gender studies and postcolonial theory might be challenging, as they often present often present an almost impenetrable language and a multi-disciplinary approach.

-Having said that, I will start giving a roadmap for those who want to start doing research.
-First, a critique on colonialist and nationalist discourses, often present in works authored by African women, as you see here,
+Having said that, I will design a roadmap for those who want to start doing research.
+First, I introduce a critique on colonialist and nationalist discourses, often present in women's works, as you see here,

 https://github.com/meyresilva/AfricanWomenLit/blob/main/Theory/ColandNationDiscourses.md